DinoJetPilot/code-2-self/README.md

 # Notes

-This repository is for web development references and notes.
+This repository is for web development references & notes.

 ------------